 What is it?

-Unlike other localized autoimmune diseases, Systemic lupus erythematosus (SLE) happens when the immune system overreacts and begins using antibodies to attack healthy cells indescrimitly.
+Unlike other localized immune disease, Systemic lupus erythematosus (SLE) happens when the immune system overreacts and begins using antibodies to attack healthy cells indescrimitly.
 As the name suggests SLE can affect any system including cells, organs, and tissues, it is sometimes referred to as canine lupus.

 Symptoms of Systemic Lupus Erythematosus